silentbicycle/greatest/README.md

 Test cases should call assertions and then end in PASS(), SKIP(), FAIL(), or one of their message variants (e.g. `SKIPm("TODO");`).
+If there are any test failures, the test runner will return 1, otherwise it will return 0.
+(Skips do not cause a test runner to report failure.)

 Tests and suites are just functions, so normal C scoping rules apply.